dcampuzano101/agentforce-api-nextjs/README.md

 Before deploying this application, ensure you have:

+1. A Heroku account (Available via Salesforce SSO)
-1. An active Agentforce Agent
+2. An active Agentforce Agent
-2. A Salesforce Connected App that supports the client credential flow
+3. A Salesforce Connected App that supports the client credential flow
    - For more information, see [Create a Connected App](https://help.salesforce.com/s/articleView?id=sf.connected_app_create.htm) in Salesforce Help
-3. The Connected App added to your Agent
+4. The Connected App added to your Agent

 ## Required Configuration